 Monitored and evaluated professional work experience in an environment related to the composition major.
 Placement is limited to situations available from or approved by the Office of Experiential Learning and the Composition Department chair or designee.
 To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
 International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.

-Directed Study in Sonata Composition
+Directed Study in Composition 2

-Directed Study in Orchestral Composition
+Directed Study in Composition 3

 Guitar Composition Techniques for Performers/Composers